gabrielhalus/bunstack/README.md

 bun run lint
 ```

-This will run linting across all workspaces (backend, frontend, shared packages).
+This will run linting across all workspaces.

 Make sure to fix lint warnings/errors before committing to maintain code quality.